bbadzioch/course-in-a-box/index.md

 You will also loose credit if you submit a question, but then you are not present during a class meeting to talk about it if called upon.

-I can award extra credit to students who are especially active in the course.
+I may award extra credit to students who are especially active in the course.
 I may also offer some extra credit opportunities for giving short presentations on some topic etc.